nasa/cumulus/docs/deployment/cumulus-distribution.md

 7. Add a redirect URI to Cognito via the Cognito API
 8. Install the Session Manager Plugin for the AWS CLI (if you haven't already done so; assuming you have already installed the AWS CLI)
 9. Add a sample file to S3 to test downloading via Cognito

+### Setting up SSH Keypair

+#### *Note - Setting up a keypair is optional if your organization is making use of alternative authentication mechanisms built into the AMI*

 To create or import an existing key pair, you can use the AWS CLI (see AWS [ec2 import-key-pair](https://docs.aws.amazon.com/cli/latest/reference/ec2/import-key-pair.html)), or the AWS Console (see [Amazon EC2 key pairs and Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)).